RUNNINDEAD/CipherCrack/README.md

 > A multi-tool cryptographic decoder for common ciphers, hashes, and encodings.

-**CipherCrack** is a command-line Python tool designed to decode and validate various encoding schemes and cryptographic hashes.
+**CipherCrack** is a command-line Python/Bash Script tool designed to decode and validate various encoding schemes and cryptographic hashes.
 It is beginner-friendly, modular, and great for CTF challenges, educational use, or security assessments.

 ---